 That leaves Senator Flávio Bolsonaro as the Liberal Party’s pre-candidate, blessed by his father to carry the movement.
 He commands the loyal Bolsonarista base but lacks his father’s charisma and trails Lula in first-round polling.

 His position is also legally fragile, and the family is visibly split.
-In late June his stepmother Michelle Bolsonaro quit a senior party post after a public row, a rare crack that showed the conservative camp is not united behind him.
+In late June his stepmother Michelle Bolsonaro quit a senior party post after a public row, a rare crack in the conservative camp.

 What the Brazil right 2026 gap means for investors

-Markets tend to read a weak, divided opposition as a sign that policy will not change soon, which for now points to continuity under Lula.
-That matters for anyone holding Brazilian assets, since a genuine contest usually reprices currencies and bonds.
+Markets tend to read a weak, divided opposition as a sign that policy will not change soon.
+For now that points to continuity under Lula, and a genuine contest usually reprices currencies and bonds.

 The issues favor the opposition even when the candidates do not.
-Public security and the spread of organized crime rank high among voter worries, and the right’s law-and-order message still resonates well beyond its core base.
+Public security and organized crime rank high among voter worries, and the right’s law-and-order message still resonates beyond its core base.

 Whoever the right chooses will inherit that opening.
-The unanswered question of this campaign is whether a fractured field can find someone able to turn a strong message into a strong candidate before the July registration deadline closes.
+The open question is whether a fractured field can find someone to turn a strong message into a strong candidate before the July deadline.

 Why can’t Tarcísio run for president in 2026?

 Brazilian law requires an executive seeking a different office to resign several months before the vote.
-Tarcísio de Freitas chose to run for re-election as São Paulo governor instead, which legally bars him from the 2026 presidential race.
+Tarcísio de Freitas chose to run for re-election as São Paulo governor, which legally bars him from the presidential race.

 Who is the right’s presidential candidate now?